|Back to Guide to EE||Back to Assessment - Subject Specific|

 Criterion E: reasoned argument

 Students should be aware of the need to present their essays as a logical development of an argument.
-Personal views should not simply be stated but need to be supported by reasoned argument.
-This argument often results from practical activity and testing.
+Personal views should not simply be stated but need to be supported by reasoned argument to persuade the reader of their validity.
 Straightforward descriptive or narrative accounts that lack analysis do not usually advance an argument and should be avoided.

 Criterion F: application of analytical and evaluative skills appropriate to the subject